 Why?
 Because friendship is the foundation of every marriage.
 A strong friendship isn’t self-seeking, but seeks to bless and help the other person, which sometimes results in sacrificing our own opinions and desires in order to maintain peace or demonstrate love (1 Corinthians 13).

 That’s why when we dismiss our spouse’s feelings as unimportant, we are hurting the friendship with our spouse, and by default, damaging our marriage.

-Here are a few scriptures with more insight on the topic:
+Here are a few scriptures with more insight on this sign of a broken marriage: